Terms & Conditions of participation at CirqueScape

 - All bookings must be paid for in full to reserve your place, and spaces will be filled on a first come first served basis.
 You can book scheduled classes through our bookings page.

 - We offer drop-in classes to provide the flexibility that modern life requires – we know it’s not easy to commit to the same time every week for a class.
 We also keep our class sizes small, and so if you find that you can’t make it to a class you’ve booked then your options are to transfer or cancel the booking.
+Please read the conditions on these options in full below.

 - If you cancel a party or private/bespoke booking then refunds will only be offered under exceptional circumstances and entirely at CirqueScape’s discretion.